You are here

 Employees can participate as mentors, or as mentees, in a mentoring relationship focused on:

-- Inuit Societal Values mentoring: Your mentor will help you better understand Inuit values so it is easier for him/her to evolve in a cross-cultural work environment.
+- Inuit Societal Values mentoring: Your mentor will help you better understand Inuit values so it is easier for you to excel in a cross-cultural work environment.

 - Social mentoring: Your mentor will assist you with balancing work, family and community life.